Review 784: The Batman

 When a killer targets Gotham's elite with a series of sadistic machinations, a trail of cryptic clues sends Bruce Wayne/Batman (Robert Pattinson) on an investigation into the underworld, where he encounters such characters as Selina Kyle (Zoe Kravitz), Oswald Cobblepot/Penguin (an unrecognisable Colin Farrell), Carmine Falcone (John Turturro) and Edward Nashton/Riddler (Paul Dano).
 As the evidence begins to lead closer to home and the scale of the perpetrator's plan becomes clear, Batman must forge new relationships, unmask the culprit and bring justice to the abuse of power and corruption that has long plagued Gotham.

-As someone who has followed the films troubled and tumultuous production history It started life as a solo film centred on Ben Affleck's Batman in the sputtering DCEU, then Affleck left the project due his personal issues and the frequent changes in leadership at DC Studios, then Matt Reeves (the Planet of the Apes sequels) stepped in
+As someone who has followed the films troubled and tumultuous production history It started life as a solo film centred on Ben Affleck's Batman in the sputtering DCEU, then Affleck left the project due his personal issues and the frequent changes in leadership at DC Studios, then Matt Reeves (the Planet of the Apes sequels) stepped in and retooled it, severing all ties to the DCEU in the process.
+That turned out well in the long run.
+In his hands, this film feels fresh and alive.
+It's a 70's crime film akin to The Godfather and The French Connection that plays out within the framework of a superhero film.

 Comments